TuliDas/Benchmark-ML-Models-Movie-Reviews-Sentiment/results/error_analysis.md

 - **Predicted:** Negative
 - **Reason:** Despite mostly positive comments about likable characters and enjoyable aspects, the model likely focused on negative words like "problem" and "disappointed," leading to misclassification.
 - **Category:** Mixed Sentiment / Negation / Contrast

--
-#### **Example-07 (*Index: 5464*) (FP, Only LR)**
+#### **Example-07 (*Index: 35467*) (FP, Only LR-BoW)**
-> "Begins better than it ends...
-The message deciphered was contrary to the whole story.
-It just does not mesh."
+> ""Fly Me To The Moon" has to be the worst animated film I've seen in a LONG TIME. … The story is to be generous...trite. … Bad movie."

 - **True Label:** Negative
 - **Predicted:** Positive
-- **Reason:** Early positive phrasing (“begins better”) and light humor (“funny”) may have been overweighted by LR’s TF-IDF coefficients, overshadowing the later clear negative statements (“does not mesh”, “contrary to the whole story”).
-LR’s linear nature makes it more prone to being swayed by strong early positive terms if the later negatives have slightly weaker learned weights.
-- **Why SVC got it right:** SVC’s margin-based classification might have better separated the negative terms in vector space, allowing the stronger negative conclusion to dominate despite the initial positive cues.
+- **Reason:** The review is overwhelmingly negative, but LR-BoW likely overweighted isolated positive/neutral tokens such as *“OK 3-D visuals,”* *“mildly stimulating image,”* and *“pretty cool soundtrack.”* Since BoW ignores context and word order, these scattered positive words distorted the overall sentiment.
+The repeated strong negatives (*“worst,” “atrocious,” “bad movie”*) were diluted by the presence of a few positive terms.
+- **Why SVC got it right:** SVC with TF-IDF weighting downplays less informative or isolated positive words and focuses more on the strongly negative terms.
+The margin-based separation allowed SVC to correctly classify the dominant negative sentiment.
-- **Category:** Mixed Sentiment / Positivity bias from early clauses
+- **Category:** Mixed Sentiment / Positivity bias from isolated tokens / Context loss in BoW

-#### **Example-08 (Index: 45664) (FP, Only LR)**
+#### **Example-08 (*Index: 22086*) (FP, Only LR-BoW)**
-> I do not know who is to blame, Miss Leigh or her director, ...... because the production is lovely to look at."
+> "Free Willzyx … is the worst episode of ANY of the TV shows I watch… South Park was for very long my favorite… Free Willzyk has NONE of the content I mentioned earlier.
+It was so tame… I was extremely disgusted with this episode and I can't believe the shocking decline…"

 - **True Label:** Negative
 - **Predicted:** Positive
-- **Reason:** The review contains both strong criticism (Leigh’s performance “almost impossible to watch”) and praise (Chaplin, Smith, Finney, supporting cast, production).
-The LR model likely focused on positive words like “superior,” “wonderful,” and “pleasure,” leading to misclassification.
+- **Reason:** LR-BoW appears to have been misled by strong positive associations with words like *“favorite,” “content,”* and *references to other popular shows* (Family Guy, Simpsons, etc.), while failing to give proper weight to intensifiers of negativity such as *“worst,” “tame,” “never get back,” “disgusted,”* and *“decline.”* The BoW model’s lack of context and order meant it overemphasized nostalgic or neutral references, diluting the clear negative sentiment.

+- **Why SVC got it right:** SVC with TF-IDF downweighted frequent neutral tokens (e.g., show titles, “content”) and gave stronger margin separation to the highly polar negative words like *“worst,” “tame,” “disgusted.”* Its margin-based learning allowed the end-of-review negative emphasis to dominate.

-- **Category:** Mixed Sentiment / Contrast
+- **Category:** Contrast / Contextual misunderstanding / Negation dilution

-#### **Example-09 (*Index: 30730*) (FN, Only LR)**
+#### **Example-09 (*Index: 30730*) (FN, Only LR)**   [UPDATE]
 > "A decent little flick about a guy haunted by his past, with some quirky characters and a mix of madness .....A decent effort and worth seeing IF you like serial killer flicks."
 - **True Label:** Positive
 - **Predicted (LR):** Negative